UtrechtUniversity/ia-webscraping/README.md

 - upload the zip file to the s3 bucket

 First update the build script
-- lines 26 and 27: substitute `crunchbase-dev-mvos-source` for your own AWS bucket name (see [Prerequisites](#prerequisites)).
+- lines 26 and 27: substitute `iascraping` for your own AWS bucket name (see [Prerequisites](#prerequisites)).
 The name of the zip files containing the lambda code matters!
 In 'build.sh' 2 zip files, 'lambda-cdx.zip' and 'lambda-scrape.zip', are created.
 You need the prefix 'lambda' in the [Update Terraform](#update_terraform) step as the [YOUR_LAMBDA_NAME].

 Then run the build script
 ```